MohamedEmary/socialmedia-app/README.md

 - `app`: contains the main application components
 - `assets`: contains static assets such as images and logos
 - `components`: contains reusable UI components
-- `hooks`: contains custom hooks for.Toast notifications
+- `hooks`: contains custom hooks for toast notifications
-- `lib`: contains Redux code and utilities
+- `lib`: contains Redux code and some other utilities

 ## Local Development